 For the Group Legal Services Plan, if you retire from JPMorgan Chase, coverage for you and your covered dependents ends on your retirement date.
 Any services in progress before your termination date will be provided, even if you don't continue coverage.
-For more information, please see the As You Leave Guide on me@ipmc.
+For more information, please see the As You Leave Guide on me@jpmc.

-For the Group Personal Excess Liability Insurance Plan, if you retire from JPMorgan Chase, coverage for you and your covered dependents ends on your retirement date.
-You are eligible to continue your participation through the end of the policy year in which you retire, provided you pay the balance of the policy in full.
-After your employment ends, Arthur J. Gallagher & Co., the plan administrator, will contact you with instructions for continuing your coverage and paying the balance.
-If your payment is not received within 31 days, your policy will be cancelled effective as of your retirement date.
+For the Group Personal Excess Liability Insurance Plan, if you retire from JPMorgan Chase, coverage for you and your covered dependents ends 60 days from your retirement date, or the policy anniversary date, whichever is sooner.
 For more information, please see the As You Leave Guide on me@jpmc.